raquelalegre/alien_invasion/README.md

 # Testing

-There was only time for two short tests which can be run with py.test, for example.
-You can install it like this:
+There was only time for two short tests which can be run with py.test, for example, included in the requirements file.
+You can install this dependency as well as the rest like this:
 `pip install -r requirements.txt`

 The run the tests: